benanne/morb/README.md

 Morb is a toolbox for building and training Restricted Boltzmann Machine models in Theano.
 It is intended to be modular, so that a variety of different models can be built from their elementary parts.
 A second goal is for it to be extensible, so that new algorithms and techniques can be plugged in easily.

-The elementary parts in question are different types of *units*, which can be connected with different types of 'parameters'.
+The elementary parts in question are different types of **units**, which can be connected with different types of **parameters**.
 A schematic diagram of the architecture can be viewed here: https://github.com/benanne/morb/blob/master/architecture.png

-A unit type is composed of a *sampler* and an *activation function*.
-For example, binary units are composed of a Bernoulli distribution sampler and a sigmoid activation function.
+A unit type is composed of a **sampler** and an **activation function**.
+For example, binary units are composed of a *Bernoulli* distribution sampler and a *sigmoid* activation function.
 Different activation functions and samplers are available, and new ones can be defined.
 They can be combined easily into new unit types.

 The different types of parameters form the trainable part of the model.
-These include biases, regular weights, convolutional weights and third order weights, amongst others.
+These include *biases*, *regular weights*, *convolutional weights* and *third order weights*, amongst others.
 New parameter types can be defined by specifying the terms they contribute to the activations of each of the units they tie, the term they contribute to the model energy function, and the gradient of the energy function with respect to the parameters.

 To train the model, one has to specify how the parameters should be updated in each step of the training process.
-This is possible by defining *updaters*, which can be composed.
-For example, one can combine a contrastive divergence updater with a weight decay updater and a sparsity regularisation updater.
-Momentum can also be applied with a momentum updater, which encapsulates another updater.
-Some updaters, like the contrastive divergence updater, calculate parameter updates from *statistics* obtained from training data.
+This is possible by defining **updaters**, which can be composed.
+For example, one can combine a *contrastive divergence updater* with a *weight decay updater* and a *sparsity regularisation updater*.
+Momentum can also be applied with a *momentum updater*, which encapsulates another updater.
+Some updaters, like the contrastive divergence updater, calculate parameter updates from **statistics** obtained from training data.

-Finally, a *trainer* is used to compile the symbolical parameter update expressions into a training function.
+Finally, a **trainer** is used to compile the symbolical parameter update expressions into a training function.

 Example
 -------